- Future Students

 Each department is given an allocation towards purchasing books, videos, journals and databases for their discipline.
 Each department has a library liaison to coordinate materials to purchase.
-On the library side, Ted Otto is the Collection Development Coordinator.
+On the library side, Sue Anderson is the Acquisitions Librarian.
 The Purchase Request form may be filled out only by authorized faculty.
 (Password required.)

 For other suggestions of materials the library ought to purchase, please use our Suggest a Purchase form.

 - ChoiceReviews.online -- concise reviews for academic books, back to 1988

 - Doody's Review Service -- expert reviews for books and software for health sciences.
 See Reference Desk for login.

 - RCLWeb: Resources for College Libraries -- descriptions of over 65,000 titles; can browse core lists of titles, or keyword search for specific titles.
 Includes Choice book reviews if available.